About Leslie Smith Frank

 School Center for Mindfulness in 2015 and completed MBSR teacher certification in 2016.
 In 2018, I began teaching MBSR for Brown University at their Mindfulness Center.

-In 2016, I began teaching MBSR online through UMass Center for Mindfulness.
-I never could have realized how valuable that early experience with ZOOM would be.
-In the midst of this pandemic, having familiarity and ease with ZOOM has been a great gift.
+When I was teaching MBSR online in 2016 through UMass Center for Mindfulness, I never could have realized how valuable that early experience with ZOOM would be.
+When the pandemic began, I was familiar with ZOOM and started offering sessions online, right away.

 As a board certified physician assistant, I worked in rehabilitation medicine, orthopedics, neurosurgery, and occupational medicine over a 25 year career.
 I am also a Massachusetts certified secondary school teacher.